nicolasmacfarlane/290_TwoPlayer/README.md

 Added a few boxes that players can push around in order to jump to higher platforms.
 Already added a coin system previously, hooked it up to the inventory system.
 Created the managers and inventory system.

+Unity 8
+Removed the leap frog point system and changed the win condition to be whichever player collects the most coins.
+There are two players and 15 coins, so the first player to collect 8 coins wins.
+This makes for a fun, fast-paced racing game that takes under a minute to complete.